Delhi past peak of 2nd COVID-19 wave: CM Kejriwal | Health

 Delhi past peak of 2nd COVID-19 wave: CM Kejriwal

 Chief Minister Arvind Kejriwal on Tuesday said the national capital is past the peak of the second wave of coronavirus and the situation has been controlled to a large extent.
-Kejriwal said the Delhi government increased the testing to detect the infection exponentially.
+Kejriwal said the Delhi government increased the testing exponentially to detect the infection.

 - READ MORE ON: